yunaxin/air-quality-health-analysis/README.md

 # Air Quality and Respiratory Health Analysis

-This project analyzes the relationship between air quality indicators and respiratory health outcomes across U.S. counties using statistical modeling and exploratory data analysis.
+This project was developed as part of MATH 189 (Exploratory Data Analysis and Inference) at UC San Diego.
+It analyzes the relationship between air quality indicators and respiratory health outcomes across U.S. counties using statistical modeling and exploratory data analysis.

 ## Project Goals
 - Investigate relationships between pollution indicators and respiratory health outcomes